 Although a tremendously popular location with tourists, there’s almost nothing obviously of interest about the Hollywood & Highland Center mall aside from the massive courtyard, the design of which is modeled after a Babylonian set piece in the D.W.
 Griffith film Intolerance.
 I can almost guarantee the not one visitor to the mall has ever watched the silent epic, made in 1916 in part as a response to Griffith’s Ku Klux Klan-glorifying racist hit, Birth of a Nation.
 The elephants are dramatic, though, and the original set-piece was a popular attraction located at the present site of the Vista Theater until 1919 when it was declared a fire hazard and demolished.
 That it is a replica apparently matters little, and many visitors like to use to take pictures of another recreation, the distant Hollywood sign, created in 1978 to replace the earlier real estate advertisement.

-Hollywood and Highland seems like an odd place for Muji (無印良品), the Japanese retailer which opened their Los Angeles location here, of all places.
+Hollywood and Highland seems like an odd place for Muji (無印良品), the Japanese retailer which opened its Los Angeles location here, of all places.
 Their philosophy of minimal waste and no logos seems distinctly at odds with the throngs of adwear-loving tourists, branded with names like Abercrombie & Fitch or Aeropostale — or worse than words — those gauche “Big Pony” tennis shirts whose wearers often echo the shirt’s ridiculous polo players by holding selfie sticks aloft like mallets.
-After squeezing through the crowd and holding my breath in front of a Subway (the restaurant, not the Red Line), I ducked inside Muji where I was immediately calmed with the pleasant smell of lemongrass.
+After squeezing through the crowd and holding my breath in front of a Subway (the restaurant, not the Red Line), I ducked inside Muji where I was immediately calmed by the pleasant scent of lemongrass.
 The barely audible music was acoustic classical guitar.
 A couple instinctively spoke to one another in whispers.
-Although by this time I’d gotten pretty good and blocking out the noise and smells of Downtown Hollywood, Muji reminded me what real peace feels like and I didn’t want to leave.
+Although by this time I’d gotten pretty good and blocked out the noise and smells of Downtown Hollywood, Muji reminded me what real peace feels like and I didn’t want to leave.

 Nevertheless, I had to soldier on and when I exited the shop I was thrust back into the reality of Hollywood and Highland.
 A man screamed about Jesus which is unpleasant enough but of course, he felt the need to do so into a megaphone.
 An ambulance barreled through Gene Autry Square, sirens wailing but by far the most unpleasant contributor to the din was a recording of the sort of Top 40 pop song that parents with young children somehow convince themselves that they enjoy.
 I imagine it takes a similar kind of defiance to get joy out of laying on the grubby ground next to a star to have one’s picture taken, or posing with a grubby superhero but I have to admit, everyone seems to be smiling except me!